ruoyuryc/-CS_IOC5008_HW4/README.md

 ### Train a new model starting from ImageNet weights and inference
 python3 dataset/tinyVOC.py

 ### step by step training and inference
 * [VOCtiny.ipynb](samples/demo.ipynb)  Is the easiest way to start.
-It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.
+It shows how to train Mask R_CNN model pre-trained on imagenet to segment objects in this homework dataset.
 It includes code to run object detection and instance segmentation on arbitrary images.

 修改的Mask R-CNN
 https://github.com/aihill/Mask_RCNN_Keras